5 Unusual Types of Animal Milk Around the World

 Reindeer Milk, Lapland and Norway

-Believe it or not, reindeers are real animals and not just the personal rickshaw pullers of Santa Claus, in fact, for millennia they played a key role in the survival of Inuit tribes all over the Arctic Circle.
-Since the Stone Age, humans followed the migrating paths of these Nordic beasts, hunting them for their precious meat or using their immense perseverance to cover lengthy journeys on a sled across the snowy terrain.
+Believe it or not, reindeer are real animals and not just the personal rickshaw pullers of Santa Claus.
+In fact, for millennia, they played a key role in the survival of Inuit tribes all over the Arctic Circle.
+Since the Stone Age, humans have followed the migrating paths of these Nordic beasts, hunting them for their precious meat or using their immense perseverance to cover lengthy journeys on a sled across the snowy terrain.

-Probably the least known aspect about this formidable animal is the widespread consumption of its milk among nomadic communities on the far reaches of our planet, providing a nutritious source of food in a harsh and treacherous climate.
+Probably the least-known aspect of this formidable animal is the widespread consumption of its milk among nomadic communities in the far reaches of our planet, providing a nutritious source of food in a harsh and treacherous climate.

-Interestingly, the milk output of a single reindeer is relatively low, standing at roughly 100 ML a day and 50 liters a years, making it a rather uneconomic for a large scale industry, even more amplified if taking into consideration the aggressive and protective behavior of a reindeer mother whenever a milking process takes place, thereby, reindeer milk never actually spread much beyond the local use by tribal groups or boutique shops.
+Interestingly, the milk output of a single reindeer is relatively low, standing at roughly 100 ml a day and 50 liters a year, making it rather uneconomical for a large-scale industry.
+This is even more amplified when considering the aggressive and protective behavior of a reindeer mother whenever the milking process takes place.
+Therefore, reindeer milk never actually spread much beyond local use by tribal groups or boutique shops.

-Due to reindeer calves limited window of opportunity to get stronger during the short summer time before the arrival of winter, the milk contains considerable amounts of fats and proteins, resulting in a much higher calorie intake than cow milk, reflected in extremely creamy texture, reminiscent of condensed milk.
+Due to the reindeer calves’ limited window of opportunity to get stronger during the short summer before the arrival of winter, the milk contains considerable amounts of fats and proteins, resulting in a much higher calorie intake than cow’s milk, reflected in an extremely creamy texture, reminiscent of condensed milk.

-Traditioanlly, the milk is consumed as butter or curds, while occasionally being frozen for a later use, nowadays however, it’s also processed as an ingredient in several cheeses, most notably Leipäjuusto, aka Finnish squeaky cheese.
+Traditionally, the milk is consumed as butter or curds, while occasionally being frozen for later use.
+Nowadays, however, it’s also processed as an ingredient in several cheeses, most notably Leipäjuusto, aka Finnish squeaky cheese.

 A couple milking a female reindeer in Finnmark, Norway